-- 7.5.1 NAFv4 will be part of a NATO Architecture Body of Knowledge.
-The Body of Knowledge will include a number of guides to aid the adoption of NAFv4 such as: - A complete example of architecture development, - How to use NAFv4 within NATO to support common architecture tasks such as developing Mission Threads or conducting Capability Planning, - How to apply the commercial meta-models to develop NAFv4 views, - Best practice in transitioning from NAFv3 to NAFv4.
+- 7.5.1 NAFv4 is part of the NATO Architecture Body of Knowledge.
+The Body of Knowledge includes a number of guides to aid the adoption of NAFv4 such as: - A complete example of architecture development. - How to use NAFv4 within NATO to support common architecture tasks such as developing Mission Threads or conducting Capability Planning. - How to apply the commercial meta-models to develop NAFv4 views. - Best practice in transitioning from NAFv3 to NAFv4.